How Home Care Agencies Can Grow in the Most Aging Regions

 1. Agencies will need an easier way to grow their workforce and train them at scale.
 Given the need for more caregivers, on-site training will become an even more expensive training model than it is now.
 Coordinating caregivers to convene in one location multiple times per year is already a challenge and more training sessions will need to be scheduled to accommodate the rotating needs of your new workforce.
 Wherever possible, agencies should move their training online.
 This removes all barriers to training and education especially with training tools that are device agnostic.
 It will help agencies onboard caregivers faster and provide prime opportunities to upskill year round.

 There's a huge opportunity for home care agencies, particularly in aging cities who proactively put systems in place to fill the growth gap.
-To start, find out what the requirements are for your state by downloading our State Certification Guide.
+To start, find out what requirements are for your state.

 See other posts